 about the fish

 The abundance of the Northwest fisheries offer year round fishing opportunities.
 With Steelhead and Sturgeon starting early in the year and Chinook Salmon, Pacific Halibut, Rockfish, Ling Cod, Walleye and Dungeness Crab through out the year there is always an opportunity for you to get out and get some great fishing or crabbing in.
-The information below will give you a little bit of information to start planning your next fishing adventure.
-Give me a call at 503-810-0909 or contact me using the contact form below to schedule your next trip.
+For those ready to start planning their next fishing adventure, the information below offers a starting point.
+Feel free to give me a call at 503-810-0909 or use the contact form below to schedule your next trip.

 Chinook (King) Salmon